-- (1) A Credit and Security Agreement (the "Credit Agreement") which includes (a) a one-year, \$10.0 million asset-based working capital revolving line of credit, with an interest rate of LIBOR plus 1.85%, with availability based on the combination of Lifecore's eligible accounts receivable and inventory balances (availability was \$8.0 million at August 25, 2013) and with no unused fee (at August 25, 2013 and May 26, 2013, no amounts were outstanding under the line of credit) and (b) a \$12.0 million term loan which matures in four years due in monthly payments of \$250,000 with interest payable monthly based on a variable interest rate of LIBOR plus 2% (the "Term Loan"). - (2) A Reimbursement Agreement pursuant to which BMO Harris caused its affiliate, Bank of Montreal, to issue an irrevocable letter of credit in the amount of \$3.5 million (the "Letter of Credit") which is securing the IRBs described above.
+- 1) A Credit and Security Agreement (the "Credit Agreement") which includes (a) a one-year, \$10.0 million asset-based working capital revolving line of credit, with an interest rate of LIBOR plus 1.85%, with availability based on the combination of Lifecore's eligible accounts receivable and inventory balances (availability was \$9.4 million at February 23, 2014) and with no unused fee (at February 23, 2014 and May 26, 2013, no amounts were outstanding under the line of credit) and (b) a \$12.0 million term loan which matures in four years due in monthly payments of \$250,000 with interest payable monthly based on a variable interest rate of LIBOR plus 2% (the "Term Loan"). - 2) A Reimbursement Agreement pursuant to which BMO Harris caused its affiliate Bank of Montreal to issue an irrevocable letter of credit in the amount of \$3.5 million (the "Letter of Credit") which is securing the IRB described below.

 The obligations of Lifecore under the Lifecore Loan Agreements are secured by liens on all of the property of Lifecore.
 The Lifecore Loan Agreements contain customary covenants, such as limitations on the ability to (1) incur indebtedness or grant liens or negative pledges on Lifecore's assets; (2) make loans or other investments; (3) pay dividends or repurchase stock or other securities; (4) sell assets; (5) engage in mergers; (6) enter into sale and leaseback transactions; (7) adopt certain benefit plans; and (8) make changes in Lifecore's corporate structure.
 In addition, under the Credit Agreement, Lifecore must maintain (a) a minimum fixed charge coverage ratio of 1.10 to 1.0 and a minimum quick ratio of 1.25 to 1.00, both of which must be satisfied as of the end of each fiscal quarter commencing with the fiscal quarter ending August 26, 2012 and (b) a minimum tangible net worth of \$29,000,000, measured as of May 26, 2013, and as of the end of each fiscal year thereafter.
-Lifecore was in compliance with all financial covenants as of August 25, 2013.
-Unamortized loan origination fees for the Lifecore Loan Agreements were \$136,000 and \$149,000 at August 25, 2013 and May 26, 2013, respectively, and are included in other assets in the Consolidated Balance Sheets.
-Amortization of loan origination fees recorded to interest expense for the both the three months ended August 25, 2013 and August 26, 2012 was \$13,000.
+Lifecore was in compliance with all financial covenants as of February 23, 2014.
+Unamortized loan origination fees for the Lifecore Loan Agreements were \$111,000 and \$149,000 at February 23, 2014 and May 26, 2013, respectively, and are included in other assets in the Consolidated Balance Sheets.
+Amortization of loan origination fees recorded to interest expense for both the three months ended February 23, 2014 and February 24, 2013 was \$13,000.
+Amortization of loan origination fees recorded to interest expense for both the nine months ended February 23, 2014 and February 24, 2013 was \$39,000.

-The Term Loan was used to repay the Lifecore's former credit facility with Wells Fargo Bank, N.A. ("Wells Fargo").
+The Term Loan was used to repay Lifecore's former credit facility with Wells Fargo Bank, N.A. ("Wells Fargo").
 The Letter of Credit (which replaces a letter of credit previously provided by Wells Fargo) provides liquidity and credit support for the IRBs.